cul/uri_service/README.md

 UriService.client.create_local_term('names', 'Baby, Newborn', {'is_baby' => true})
 ```

-Find a term in a vocabulary (after you've already added the term to the vocabulary):
+Searching by string query for a term in a vocabulary:
 ```ruby
 UriService.client.find_terms_by_query('names', 'batman')
 # =>